-Pneumatic and De-icing Systems (Pnu).
+Module 2: (8 lectures)Pneumatic Systems (Pnu).
 Need for the system, requirements of the system, Characteristics of the System, Services provided by Pnu system in small and large airplanes.
 Typical layout of the Pnu systems for large and small airplanes.
 Important components, their function.
 Operating features of the system.